Kafr Saba: British Mandate

-1948 war and aftermath
+Israel

 In the months leading up to the 1948 war, the local militia from Kafr Saba had attacked the neighboring Jewish town of Kfar Saba several times.
 The Arab Liberation Army (ALA), an army consisting of volunteers from several neighboring Arab countries, supported the Kafr Saba militia with troops during these intermittent attacks.

 Historian Saleh Abdel Jawad writes that a massacre occurred in the village on 14 May, killing 11-20.
 (Note: Saleh Abdel Jawad, 2007, Zionist Massacres: the Creation of the Palestinian Refugee Problem in the 1948 War.
 "14 May 1948: Kofr Saba (Qalqilya area): Indiscriminate killings occur.
 According to eyewitnesses, 11-20 people are killed after the occupation of the village by the Haganah.
 After the capitulation of the village, a young man, who tries to help his elderly father leave the village, is shot.")

 The Palestinian historian Walid Khalidi, described the remaining structures on the village land in 1992: "The village site has been used for the construction of new residential quarters within an industrial area that is part of the settlement of Kefar Sava.
 Some of the old village houses have survived destruction and are located today within the settlement; a number of them are used as commercial buildings.
 The two shrines, the school, and the ruins of the village cemetery remain.
 The shrines have arched entrances and are surmounted with domes.
 The land around the site is cultivated by Israelis."

 Archeological Garden on the remains of the village area of Kafr Saba.